Week 4 Newsletter

 If you don't have these measuring tools, learn your body awareness tools.
 Before you start the set ask yourself where your breathing is right now, then once it begins gauge where the increased intensity should be.
 If you notice your breathing is way faster you will probably be going faster then you need to.

 You can also think of how much of a mental battle you are going through at the faster pace.
 It will be harder but is it too hard?
 Remember that you are conditioning yourself for a Half Marathon not a sprint race.

 By learning to increase pace as the right level you will be gaining so much more from these sessions.
 Remember that it's not about just going as hard as you can for the allocated time, it's about being able to maintain a faster pace.

 With your 10km race this weekend, we thought it was a good chance for you to see the world's best winning the 10km at the World Athletics Championships 2017.
 Mo Farrah, check out his technique!

 Earlier this week we sent you an email about Race Day Nutrition.
 In that email we include an interview with one of New Zealand's leading Sports Nutritionists, Ien Hellemans talking about why race nutrition is so important, what nutrition you need and when you need it - pre-race, during and post-race.

 Even if you have your race nutrition nailed, this is a good interview and worth a listen so make sure you check it out - having the right nutrition during your race massively improves performance.

 Track Sessions: Just a reminder to please pass on the outside if you are overtaking a slower runner.
 We all need to be considerate of each other - even if we are stuffed!

-Please make sure you "check in" at each session via the Tablet during the week day sessions and on Saturday's please sign in on the table - so we know who is out on the course.
+Please make sure you "check in" at each session and on Saturday's please sign in on the table - so we know who is at each session.